rubybui/chrome-extension-job-application-tracker/README.md

 # Job Application Tracker Chrome Extension

-A simple Chrome extension to help you track your job applications.
+A Chrome extension to help you track your job applications with Google Sheets integration.
 This extension allows you to:
 - Add new job applications with company name, date, status, and source
 - View all your applications in a chronological list
 - Delete individual applications or clear all data
-- Export your application data to CSV
+- Sync your application data with Google Sheets
 - View statistics about your applications (by source, status, and month)

 ## Installation